mslinn/eventuate-user-guide/src/sphinx/user-guide.rst

 They can be instantiated and used via their corresponding *CRDT services*.
 CRDT operations are asynchronous methods on the service interfaces.
 CRDT services free applications from dealing with low-level details like event-sourced actors or command messages directly.
-The following is the definition of ORSetService_:
+This is the definition of ORSetService_:

 .. tabbed-code::
     .. includecode:: ../../eventuate-crdt/main/scala/com/rbmhtechnology/eventuate/crdt/ORSet.scala